mosharaf6/Onchain-OrderBook/README.md

-# Complex On-Chain Order Book
+# On-Chain Order Book

 A sophisticated, gas-optimized decentralized order book implementation in Solidity that supports multiple trading pairs, limit/market orders, partial fills, and order cancellation.
+This code was written for the purpose of learning about On-chain OrderBooks

 ## Features